-Among many of the protections granted by Dodd-Frank was the creation of the Consumer Financial Protection Bureau (CFPB).
+Among many of the protections granted by Dodd-Frank was the creation of the CFPB.
 This agency was created to protect consumers and to oversee banks, credit unions, mortgage companies, and other financial institutions.

 It was created in direct response to the bursting of the housing bubble and the recession that followed.
 Lawmakers, recognizing a gap from the repeal of laws such as Glass Steagall, charged the agency with enforcing the TILA and the provisions of the rules under Regulation Z.

 The CFPB is designed to consolidate the role of several federal bodies, including the Federal Trade Commission, Department of Housing and Urban Development, and others.

 It regulates financial products from a number of industries, and the laws enacted under the Truth in Lending Act now fall under its purview.
 They made many rule changes within Regulation Z to implement new laws enacted by the Dodd-Frank Act.

 These include rules forcing banks to make good faith determinations of a customer’s ability to pay off a loan.
 One of the main issues during the housing crisis was banks backing housing sales on homes wildly outside the budget of the purchaser.

 This rule now places the onus on banks not to sell you a loan you can’t afford.
 The CFPB is not just implementing new rules, but also re-interpreting ones that are already on the books.

 The Legacy of the Truth in Lending Act